NEARBUS IN 30 SECONDS

 The NearBus Concept

 The NearBus system proposes a different paradigm to support the deployment of simple controlled devices.
-Instead of the traditional concept of "connect" a remote device to the cloud (to control it), the NearBus system "maps" the device into the cloud, doing a mirroring (or replication) of small part of the microcontroller's memory into the cloud memory.
+Instead of the traditional concept of "connect" a remote device to the cloud (to control it), the NearBus system "maps" the device into the cloud, doing a mirroring (or replication) of small part of the microcontroller's memory into the Cloud's memory.
 Under this paradigm, reading or writing on the Cloud's memory will have the same effect as if you were reading or writing directly into the microcontroller's memory, simplifying the way in which the device is controlled.

 This mirroring process between the Microcontroller's memory and the Cloud's memory is called the Memory-Map process, so under the NearBus paradigm we say that the remote device more than "connected" to the Cloud will be "Mapped" into the Cloud.